yen5004/XSS/README.md

 **"><script>alert('XXXTESTXXX');</script>**
 ```

-**B**ut that doesn't work.
+**But that doesn't work.
 Let's inspect the page source to see why that doesn't work.

 ```jsx
 <div class="text-center">